rafm1101/phoibe/phoibe/layered/README.md

 1. Validation rule: Single rule for repsonsible for checking one aspect of data quality.
 2. Rule registry: Central registry for validation rules using decorators.
 Validation rules register on import.
 3. Validation context: Context passed to every rule.
-4. Layer report: Complete validation result for one dataset.
+4. Layer report: Complete profiling/validation result for one dataset.

 ### Key features